Skip to main content

 1

-Turn the dough out onto a lightly floured surface, letting gravity help pull it out of the bowl.
+Turn the dough onto a lightly floured surface after the final coil fold rest.
+Let gravity release it from the bowl.

 2

-Gently stretch the dough into a square without pressing out the gas.
+Gently stretch into a rough square without degassing.

 3